utkrix/Google-Meet-automation-with-Python/README.md

 > `pip install -r requirements.txt`

+### A  config.json file is used to store passwords, rather than hardcoding the password in the code.

 ## You should change the meeting links and time according to your needs from the  ` main.py ` file.